guansss/pixi-live2d-display/DOC_INDEX.md

 - [ExpressionManager](classes/index.expressionmanager.html)
 - [config](modules/index.config.html)

+All exported members can be found in the [index module](modules/index.html).

 You can uncheck the `Externals` at the top right ↗ to hide the members inherited from Pixi's classes.